vlykhoiedenko/py-cinema-visit/README.md

 `cleaner` - name of the cleaner, that will clean the hall after movie session.

-This function should create `Customer` instances, instance of `CinemaHall`, instance of `Cleaner`.
-First, cinema bar should sell food to customers, and in order to do it you can use `CinemaBar` class without creation of its instance, then cinema hall should make a movie session and finally cleaner cleans cinema hall.
-We are expecting that each class already can work with provided data (can accept parameters in the correct order, has needed methods.
-No need to additional checks and error handling.)
+This function should create instances of `Customer`, `CinemaHall`, and `Cleaner`.
+First, the cinema bar should sell food to customers.
+To do this, you can use the `CinemaBar` class without creating an instance.
+Then, the cinema hall should schedule a movie session, and finally, a cleaner should clean the cinema hall.
+We expect each class to work with the provided data, accepting parameters in the correct order and having the necessary methods.
+No additional checks or error handling are needed!

 Example (do not add it to `main.py`):
 ```python